Alia999/aboutme-game/README.md

 # aboutme-game
-LAB-2
+# LAB-2
-About me game
+# About me game
-Author: Alia'a Sondoqah
+# Author: Alia'a Sondoqah

- Links and resourses
+# Links and resourses

- Reflections and Comments
+ # Reflections and Comments
+ this is a guessing game